loader-icon

 Module 2: Suspended Scaffold Types and Competent Person Responsibilities

-This module introduces the different types of suspended scaffolds and explains the use of suspended scaffolds.
+Detailed explanation of the different types of suspended scaffolds and the use of suspended scaffolds.
 Learners will also understand the legal responsibilities and authority of the competent person in scaffold operations.

 • Lesson 5: Types of Suspended Scaffolds